 - Level 2: Takes Boardmaker® skills to the next level by learning advanced features of this highly versatile tool.

 Workshop and training rates vary depending on specific needs.
-Hourly rate begins at $120.00 with considerations given for large groups and extended workshops or trainings scheduled for 4 hours or more.
-The Assistive Technology Program is a DES/DDD and DES/Rehabilitation Services contracted provider, accepts purchase orders from school districts and other entities, and accepts private pay.
+While some of the workshops and trainings are offered at no cost, others have an hourly-based fee structure that begins at $120.00, with considerations given for large groups and extended workshops or trainings scheduled for four hours or more.
+The Assistive Technology Program is a DES/DDD and DES/Rehabilitation Services contracted provider and accepts purchase orders from school districts and other entities, as well as private pay.